 Find out about the Advanced Diploma in Travel & Tourism.

-The purpose of this Unit is to enable candidates to recognise and evaluate effective customer care within a relevant work environment.
+The purpose of this unit is to enable candidates to recognize and evaluate effective customer care within a relevant work environment.
 It allows candidates to analyse factors affecting customer care and to judge the effectiveness of a customer care strategy by applying them to the workplace.
-The Unit emphasises that customer care is a key area of importance and value to organisations and is, therefore, critical to the work of any employee.
+The unit emphasizes that customer care is a key area of importance and value to organizations and is, therefore, critical to the work of any employee.

 This is a practical Unit which involves the candidate in acquiring and applying knowledge about the principal worldwide tourist destinations and attractions.
 It is intended for a candidate studying a Higher National course in Travel and Tourism.
 It is also suitable for employees in airlines, tour operators and travel agencies who wish to improve their working knowledge of destinations.
 A good working knowledge of tourist destinations is a necessity for candidates seeking employment in all areas of the travel industry.
 The scope of the unit is broad with the candidate developing a working knowledge of a range of tourist destinations around the world.
 Key aspects of tourist destinations are studied including physical features and attractions.
 Candidates develop their knowledge and skills in researching worldwide tourist destinations through reference materials such as atlases, brochures, tourist guides and the internet.
 Candidates who successfully complete the Unit will be able to provide resort and destination information to customers of airlines, travel agencies or tour operators in a professional manner.

-This Unit is designed to enable students to use Information Technology (IT) systems and applications independently to support a range of information processing activities.
-The Unit is designed to develop a broad knowledge of the theoretical concepts, principles, boundaries and scope of IT applications.
-These activities will be centred on using software applications packages to meet complex information requirements while paying attention to security and the needs of other users.
+This unit is designed to enable students to use Information Technology (IT) systems and applications independently to support a range of information processing activities.
+The unit is designed to develop a broad knowledge of the theoretical concepts, principles, boundaries and scope of IT applications.
+These activities will be centered on using software applications packages to meet complex information requirements while paying attention to security and the needs of other users.

-This Unit is designed to enable the candidate to demonstrate that s/he can process routine air travel requirements, including those for low cost carriers, and carry out reservation and associated procedures on an airline computer reservation system.
+This unit is designed to enable the students to demonstrate that s/he can process routine air travel requirements, including those for low cost carriers, and carry out reservation and associated procedures on an airline computer reservation system.
 It is intended for candidates wishing to seek employment in the retail travel industry (particularly business travel agents or airline consolidators) or with airlines.
-Candidates will also gain an understanding of current trends in the industry.
+Students will also gain an understanding of current trends in the industry.

 This Graded Unit is designed to prove that the candidate has achieved the goals of the program.
 Developed research and study skills.